Constructing the Constructible Universe Constructively: Exponentiation in the Constructible Universe

 \subsection{Realizability Preliminaries}

 We can now give the definition of the notion of realizability that we shall use, $\rlzt$, which will be a relation between sets and formulae.
+Following the notation of the second author in \cite{RathjenExistenceProperty} we shall use the subscript $\mathfrak{w}$ to indicate \emph{weakening} the realizer for an existential statement to only be a set of witnesses for the existential quantifier and the subscript $\mathfrak{t}$ to denote the addition of \emph{truth} to the realizability interpretation.
 In this relation, we will treat bounded quantifiers as quantifiers in their own right.
 In the definition we shall use the following notation:

 \begin{itemize} \item $\pairl e$ and $\pairr e$ for $1^{st}(e)$ and $2^{nd}(e)$ respectively (instead of $[\pairl](e)$ and $[\pairr](e)$), \item $[a](b) \rlzt \varphi$ for $\exists x \big( [a](b) \simeq x \mathand x \rlzt \varphi \big)$, where $[a](b) \simeq x$ denotes $\langle a, b, x \rangle \in \mathbb{E}$. \end{itemize}